-I used to do a lot of basketball in high school.
-Now my knees are in sleep mode, says the typical captain upper body.
+“I used to do a lot of basketball in high school.
+Now my knees are in sleep mode,” says the typical captain upper body.

-Big Biceps’ Effect On Women
+The Effect Of Big Biceps On Women

-Big legs don’t have the same impact on the opposite sex, because most women actually have better genetics than man when it comes to legs and calves.
+Big legs don’t have the same impact on the opposite sex because most women actually have better genetics than men when it comes to legs and calves.
 I guess the golden rule that the opposites attract holds true once again.

 Upper Body Training Is Easier and More Rewarding In Our Society